A Man Called Peter: Production

 Richard Burton was originally meant to play the lead.

+Richard Todd later recalled "The subject matter of A Man Called Peter seemed to have cast a spell over everybody concerned with the picture.
+Shooting was by no means leisurely, but we were all imbued with a team spirit even greater than was usual on the studio floor."

 Premiere

 The film premiered simultaneously in Glasgow, Scotland; London, England; and New York City, USA.
 A parade to the theater featured members of the Scottish War Veterans, members of the Royal Canadian Legion, nurses from the Caledonian Hospital, and a seventy-man color guard.
 Author Catherine Marshall attended the premiere, as did several prominent religious leaders of New York City, including the Reverend Phillips P. Elliott, president of the Protestant Council of New York City; Dr. Franklin Clark Fry, president of the United Lutheran Church in America; and the Right Reverend Charles F. Boynton, Suffragan Bishop at New York's Cathedral of St. John the Divine.